THE GAVIOTAS COMMUNITY in South America is

 Money within the community: Financially Gaviotas started off via Paolo donating his own money to the community.
 (He mentioned that in his prior role of being a consultant to business, he charged "a lot of money" for what he did.)
 Gaviotas for several years now has been economically independent from 'scrapping along' and external support.
 The replanting of the savannah's trees and developing the business of exporting the tree's resin has proved to be a boon to the community.
 It is now a non-profit foundation and is anticipating very shortly an increase in its financial well being.
 (Apparently they are anticipating getting more tree planting contracts.)
 The 200 people in the Gaviotas community are officially employees of the community.

-Some interesting ideas, reframes from Paolo:
+Some interesting ideas, reframes

 "Anyone